usc-isi-i2/linked-maps/README.md

 -->

-## Query and visualize you data
+## Query and visualize your data
 Our front-end allows querying and visualizing your linked-maps-style geo-triples data.
 We use the `flask` module to create the UI and utilize Google-Maps' API to visualize the geo-data over earth's map.
 We assume that you are already running a SPARQL endpoint.

 _If you do not have a running SPARQL endpoint, we suggest using `apache-jena-fuseki`, it is a relatively lightweight triplestore, easy to use, and provides a programmatic environment.
-Once ready, you can run the following command to initiate the triplestore (and the SPARQL endpoint) from `fuseki`'s root directory_:
+Once you acquired `fuseki`, you can run the following command to initiate the triplestore (and the SPARQL endpoint) from `fuseki`'s root directory_:
 ```
 ./fuseki-server --file <your_ttl_file> </ServiceName>
 ```